Buffalo Common Council: Members

 According to the web site of the City of Buffalo, there is a Majority Leader and a Minority Leader if there are members from more than one political party.
 In practice, there is a majority leader even when all members of the council are from the same political party; a local law was passed in November 2002 to allow this.
 Mr. Christopher Scanlon was appointed by a majority of the Council on May 16, 2012, to fill the vacancy created when Michael P. Kearns won a seat on the New York State Assembly in a special election to fill a vacancy there.
 Mr. Scanlon secured his seat by winning in a subsequent general election.
-Scanlon vacated his South District seat after he became Mayor of Buffalo through right of succession in October 2024, and the Common Council is currently considering legislation on how to address the vacancy.
+Scanlon was elevated to become acting Mayor of Buffalo through right of succession in October 2024.
+After his defeat in the June Primary Election, Scanlon returned to his seat as South District Council Member.
+The current Council President is Joel P. Feroleto.
 The term of all current Common Council members expires on December 31, 2027.